 Of all the women who have ever lived, Allah chose one to honor above all others in His final revelation.
 Her name is Maryam bint Imran — and she is the only woman mentioned by name in the entire Quran.
+She is mentioned 34 times across seven surahs, and the Prophet Isa (AS) is referred to as "Ibn Maryam" — son of Maryam — 33 times.
+Allah gave her son her name, not his father's.
 An entire surah is named after her.
-The Prophet Muhammad ﷺ said she is one of the four greatest women ever to walk the earth.
+The Prophet Muhammad ﷺ said she is one of the four greatest women ever to walk the earth — alongside Khadijah, Fatimah, and Asiya (RA).

 Her Birth — Dedicated to Allah Before She Was Born